Door won’t open after cycle

 Step 1

-Bosch front-loaders have an emergency manual release for situations where the door lock solenoid fails to disengage electronically.
-Remove the lower kick panel (two T20 Torx screws) and locate the small loop pull cord — pulling it firmly downward mechanically trips the door latch so you can retrieve laundry safely.
-Always unplug the machine before removing the kick panel to avoid contact with live components near the pump area.
+Bosch front-loaders come equipped with an emergency manual release for cases where the door lock solenoid fails to disengage electronically.
+Start by removing the lower kick panel (secured with two T20 Torx screws) and locate the small loop pull cord — pulling it down will mechanically trip the door latch, allowing you to retrieve your laundry safely.
+Always remember to unplug the machine before removing the kick panel to avoid contact with live components near the pump area.

 Step 2

-Bosch door locks are designed to stay engaged when water is detected in the drum, so a failed or slow drain is one of the most common reasons the door won’t open after a cycle.
-Run a Drain or Spin Only cycle and listen for the pump to activate — if the cycle completes successfully, the door should release automatically.
-If the pump runs but the drum won’t drain, the issue is a blocked filter or failed pump rather than the door lock itself.
+Bosch door locks are designed to stay engaged if water is detected in the drum, making a failed or slow drain a common reason the door won’t open after a cycle.
+Run a Drain or Spin Only cycle and listen for the pump to kick in — if it completes successfully, the door should release automatically.
+If the pump runs but the drum remains full, the issue is likely a blocked filter or a failed pump rather than the door lock itself.

 Step 3

 If the door still won’t release after draining, the door lock assembly solenoid may have failed internally.
-Access the lock by peeling back the rubber door boot seal and removing the two Phillips screws securing the unit, then test the solenoid with a multimeter on Rx1 — a reading of open (OL) instead of near-zero resistance confirms the solenoid coil is burned out and the lock assembly must be replaced.
-Pro tip: photograph the wiring connector orientation before unplugging to avoid reversing terminals on reassembly.
+To access the lock, peel back the rubber door boot seal and remove the two Phillips screws securing the unit.
+Test the solenoid with a multimeter set to Rx1 — a reading of open (OL) indicates the solenoid coil is burned out, and you’ll need to replace the lock assembly.
+Pro tip: take a photo of the wiring connector orientation before unplugging to ensure you don’t reverse terminals during reassembly.

 Step 4

-Inspect the door strike — the plastic or metal tab on the door rim that engages the lock mechanism — for visible wear, cracks, or misalignment, because a deformed strike can wedge inside the lock body and physically prevent release even when the solenoid fires correctly.
-Close the door slowly and watch whether the strike seats cleanly into the lock without resistance; if it binds or sits off-center, adjust the door hinge alignment first before replacing the strike.
-A worn strike is often overlooked but is an inexpensive fix compared to replacing the full lock assembly.
+Check the door strike — the tab on the door rim that engages the lock mechanism — for wear, cracks, or misalignment.
+A deformed strike can get wedged inside the lock body, preventing release even when the solenoid functions correctly.
+Close the door slowly and observe whether the strike seats cleanly into the lock without resistance.
+If it binds or is off-center, adjust the door hinge alignment first before replacing the strike.
+A worn strike is often overlooked but can be an inexpensive fix compared to a full lock assembly replacement.

 Step 5

-The door latch micro-switch tells the control board whether the door is open or closed, and a failed switch can cause the board to either refuse to start a cycle or refuse to release the lock at cycle end.
-With the lock assembly removed, test the micro-switch on Rx1 — it should show continuity (near-zero ohms) when the latch is engaged and open circuit when released; an inverted or inconsistent reading means the switch has failed and the entire lock assembly should be replaced, as the switch is not serviceable separately.
-Do not attempt to bypass the micro-switch, as it is a primary safety interlock that prevents the drum from spinning with the door open.
+The door latch micro-switch informs the control board whether the door is open or closed, and a malfunctioning switch can cause the board to either refuse to start a cycle or refuse to release the lock at the cycle’s end.
+With the lock assembly removed, test the micro-switch on Rx1 — it should show continuity (near-zero ohms) when the latch is engaged and open circuit when released.
+An inconsistent reading means the switch has failed, and the entire lock assembly should be replaced since the switch is not serviceable separately.
+Avoid bypassing the micro-switch, as it serves as a primary safety interlock preventing the drum from spinning with the door open.

 Step 6

-Once repairs are complete, restore power and run a Quick Wash cycle as a functional test — the door should unlock and release audibly within two minutes of the cycle ending, which confirms the solenoid, micro-switch, drain system, and control board communication are all working together correctly.
-If the door still does not release after this test cycle, the issue has escalated to the control board failing to send the unlock signal, which requires board-level diagnosis or replacement.
+Once the repairs are done, restore power and run a Quick Wash cycle to test functionality — the door should unlock audibly within two minutes of the cycle ending, confirming that the solenoid, micro-switch, drain system, and control board are all communicating correctly.
+If the door still doesn’t release after this test cycle, it may indicate a failure in the control board that requires more advanced diagnosis or replacement.

 Where to Buy Replacement Parts